Get The Help You Need (504) 586-5200

 In most cases, patients who develop a dependence on a particular medication cannot sue their providers for prescribing it; however, there are some exceptions.
 For example, if a physician knowingly prescribes a powerful opioid to a recovering drug addict despite the fact that other treatment modalities, like physical therapy, can help the patient achieve relief, it may be considered a breach of the duty of care.

-If you think your doctor was negligent in prescribing a certain medication but you’re not sure how to prove it, contact The Bowling Christiansen Law Firm today.
+If you think your doctor was negligent in prescribing a certain medication but you’re not sure how to prove it, contact The Bowling Law Firm today.
 Call (504) 586-5200 to schedule a consultation with a medical malpractice attorney in New Orleans.
 If you want to learn more about malpractice claims in Louisiana, visit USAttorneys.com.

 No Comments